 Wisconsin foreclosure laws can be found in Chapter 846 (PDF), Real Estate Foreclosure.
 Under the original judgment of foreclosure, a deficiency judgment may also be rendered as a separate judgment (Chapter 846.04).
 The party is then liable on or after the confirmation of sale.

-Consult with an attorney licensed within the state of Wisconsin experienced in civil litigation to get precise answers to your questions about liens, levies, and garnishment in Wisconsin.
+Consult with an attorney licensed in Wisconsin who is experienced in civil litigation or consumer law to learn precise answers to your questions about liens, levies, and garnishment in Wisconsin.